andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 In parallel I went out to sit with the teams themselves, predominantly their domain experts;  They would be the ones who knew what was needed, and more importantly, the activities and business processes that the concept of a "Case" would need to support in their area.

-This is where the tensions arose.
 It was abundantly clear very early on, that there were many types of case, which served different purposes in the criminal justice system.

-Not only that, they were owned by different stakeholders, meeting differing purposes, and undergoing very different lifecycles.
+But not only that, they were owned by different stakeholders, meeting differing purposes, and undergoing very different lifecycles.

 At this level of detail, there were quite clearly many types of case, which were related (more on that later) but were also very different.

+This is where the tensions arose.
 How to square the circle?
 How could I reconcile the pull in these two opposed directions?
+To keep the shared concept (which at some level wa correct - a case was a case from some perspectives) but balance it with the need for explicit differences.

+NEAR ENEMY: Don't solve one problem at the expense of another.
+Embrace all tensions, and use the tools of DDD to make them and the solution to reconciling them explicit.

 I went back to DDD; and there was something to help me out: Shared Kernels and the Core Domain.